 That would keep your programme going for many years to come.
 Now, if the bathroom isn’t quite eye blindingly gleaming, then this isn’t good enough because what will the guest’s thing about a room that’s only used for necessity rather than convenience like the living room.

-As I am Asian of course, I can’t say for sure, but this doesn’t strike something a non-Asian would pay so much attention to detail too.
+As I am Asian of course, I can’t say for sure, but this doesn’t strike me as something a non-Asian would pay so much attention to detail too.
 A non-Asian might have a certain amount of cousins extended family but in an Asian household … well.

 An extended family usually means, cousins, cousins’ sister’s wife’s brothers daughters son.
 If you understood that great!
 Because I don’t quite understand for family dinners how the Asian family tree increases at such a rate.

 I am convinced sometimes, these lady and gents are Bollywood extras, hired just to make the party look that more well attended.
 Great for Aunties chit chat and showboating .. to show how well the gathering has been attended of course.

 In a non-Asian household, I am sure they clean their house well and proper, but in an Asian household, we clean the house expecting the food standards agency to show up at any minute.